sharadregoti/tyk-docs/tyk-docs/content/basic-config-and-security/security/authentication-authorization/basic-auth.md

 You use `POST` to create a new user and `PUT` to update an existing entry.

-Be careful to ensure that the `org_id` is set correctly and consistently so that the Basic Authentication user is created in the correct organisation.
+Be careful to ensure that the `org_id` is set correctly and consistently so that the Basic Authentication user is created in the correct organization.
 {{< /note >}}

 ### Using the Tyk Dashboard API